Frequently Asked Questions

 How often do you hold recitals?

-I hold one yearly recital, the Annual Fall Concert, in which all students are expected to participate.
+I hold one yearly recital, the Annual Fall Concert, in which all students in grades K-12 are expected to participate.
 The Annual Fall Concert takes place in October and has been held at Vasa Park in Budd Lake since 2013.
 Students perform between one and three songs depending on how long they have been taking lessons.
 An award ceremony follows the concert.
 Students may be asked to perform in additional shows on an invitational basis throughout the year, such as our Disney Music Revue and Summer Student Showcase.

 Do I have to perform in the recitals?

-As performance is a key element of my curriculum, all students are expected to participate in the Fall Concert no matter their age, skill level, or how long they've been taking lessons.
+As performance is a key element of my curriculum, all students in grades K-12 are expected to participate in the Fall Concert no matter their age, skill level, or how long they've been taking lessons.
 When invited, students are expected to participate in invitational shows as long as they are available.
 Facing stage fright might be tough, but the only way to get through it is to do it! :)

 How do I get to perform with you at real shows?